PROCEDURAL RULES FOR PUBLIC RECORDS REQUESTS AND PERSONAL SERVICE CONTRACTS

 (15) When a request is made to inspect records, the bureau may impose restrictions regarding the location where the requested information will be made available for inspection.
-When the bureau allows the person requesting the information to search or inspect bureau records, the bureau may, as it deems necessary for the protection of the records, assign an employee to supervise the search.
-The charge for this service will be in accordance with section (5) of this rule.
+When the bureau allows the person requesting the information to search or inspect bureau records, the bureau may, as it deems necessary for the protection of the records, assign an employee to supervise the search or inspection.
+The charge for this service will be in accordance with section (9) of this rule.

 (16) The bureau may enter into agreements to provide routine, periodic reports in a consistent format for a negotiated price.